Chinon Bellami

 Pocketability, reliability, and serendipity.

 Bellami is a fantastic little camera that deserves a “premium” samp and pricing.
-Thankfully for some of us, however, it isn’t very well known and is often priced cheaply.
+Thankfully, it isn’t very well known and is often priced cheaply.

-From a technical perspective, I’m not entirely happy with what’s going on in the highlights at the very top; there’s also noticeable camera shake.
-Yet this is one of my favourite photographs of the 2020 summer.
+From a technical perspective, I’m not entirely happy with what’s happening in the highlights at the top; there’s also a noticeable camera shake.
+Yet this is one of my favourite photographs of the summer of 2020.
 The light and the mood here create a narrative I feel a strong connection to.

 Should Chinon have used a slightly more refined design and, perhaps, a lens that performs a little better when shot wide-open, it could’ve easily cost triple.

-Other than the premium German Voigtländer Vitessa, Bellami is the only 35mm film camera with the “barn door.”
+Other than the premium German Voigtländer Vitessa, Bellami is the only 35mm film camera with “barn doors.”
 This alone sets it firmly on the path to the incredible.
 Together with its pocketability, it had the potential to be one of the best photo gadgets ever made.

 Alas, it stops a little short of the mark due to its slightly uncomfortable viewfinder window, a lack of top-notch machined refinement in construction, and a lens that has some slight troubles at its widest apertures.

 Still, those opinionated shortcomings aside, Bellami is an excellent performer.
-It is undeniably more comfortable to carry than most 35mm film cameras ever produced, super-quick to get ready, and easy enough to operate, leaving the photographer free to pay attention to the scene instead of fumbling with the controls.
+It is undeniably more comfortable to carry than most 35mm film cameras, super-quick to get ready, and easy enough to operate, leaving the photographer free to pay attention to the scene instead of fumbling with the controls.

 The only real reason I don’t have my Bellami in my pocket at all times is that I’m addicted to my TC-1.

-Another serendipitous moment.
-A small group of park visitors spent minutes snapping and taping on their mobile devices; my Bellami allowed me this exposure with one click and zero retries.
+A serendipitous moment.
+A small group of park visitors spent minutes snapping and taping on their mobile devices; my Bellami gave me this image of the beaver with one click and zero retries.
 I really appreciate how much confidence it allows.

 Where to buy your Chinon Bellami.